aragon/client/README.md

 - `REACT_APP_IPFS_RPC`: Url of the IPFS API endpoint to fetch blobs from.
 If you intend to connect to a local IPFS daemon, by default you should set this to `http://localhost:5001`
 - `REACT_APP_ASSET_BRIDGE`: Which source to load the app frontend assets from.
 Can be one of `apm-bridge` (`apm-serve`'s production hosts, e.g. `voting.aragonpm.eth`, `ipfs` (loads through the IPFS gateway configured), or `local` (local servers, running on `localhost:300x`).
 If you intend to serve from a local IPFS daemon, you should set this to `ipfs`.

-Without any settings, the app is configured to connect to our Rinkeby and `apm-serve` deployment.
+Without any settings, the app is configured to connect to our Rinkeby deployment using the `apm-serve` bridge.